cepugh/cepugh.github.io/projects/chasehawaii.md

 <img class="ui large rounded image" src="/images/profile2.png">

-For a comprehensive walk through of the application, [<i class="github icon"></i>ChaseHawaii](https://chasehawaii.github.io/)
+Click here for a comprehensive walk through of the application [<i class="github icon"></i>ChaseHawaii](https://chasehawaii.github.io/)

 ## Development of ChaseHawaii
-ChaseHawaii is a web application that I designed and created along with two other students in my ICS 314 (Software Engineering) class.
-The application was built using the Meteor framework and
+<p>ChaseHawaii is a web application that I designed and created along with two other students in my ICS 314 (Software Engineering) class.
+The application was built using the Meteor platform which uses Javascript for both front and backend developement.
+The user interface for the application was constructed using HTML and UI semantic.</p>

+Click here to view the code for the project [<i class="github icon"></i>Github-ChaseHawaii](https://github.com/chasehawaii/chasehawaii)

+## Lessons learned
+<p> This application was completed as the final project for the class and I learned a great deal about web application development and working on a team in a software development capacity.
+All of the work was done using "Issue Driven Management" and managed through Github.
+The project was broken up into 3 milestones which let the team create and meet attainable goals.
+Each member worked in parallel slices on the application which allowed me to gain experience on front-end/UI development, database management, and backend Javascript development.
+This approach also allowed the team to work on different pieces of the application simultaneously without much conflict.
+This process worked out very well for our small team of three.</p>